Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Coverage Limits

-Lastly, the coverage limits on your insurance policy will also play a significant role in determining the insurance payout for a stolen car.
+Lastly, the on your insurance policy will also play a significant role in determining the insurance payout for a stolen car.
 Coverage limits refer to the maximum amount that your insurance company will pay out for a covered loss, such as theft.
 It’s crucial to review your policy and understand the coverage limits to avoid any surprises in the event of a theft.
 Make sure you have adequate coverage to protect yourself financially in case your car is stolen.

 • Types of coverage limits to consider: